wolfy-42/simu-documentation/documentation/05_User_Guide.md

 This file contains the default options during CLI calls.
 During CLI call it is possible to override some configs defined in this file.

-Here you can define/change many options like simulator vendor, simulation optimization, coverage, waveform logging, host terminal/OS, compilation level, etc.
+Here you can define/change many options, like:

+1. simulator vendor
+2. simulation optimization
+3. coverage
+4. waveform logging
+5. host terminal/OS
+6. compilation level
+7. and other

 NOTE: Not all configuration combinations are possible

-### 5.1.3 TB/TC Execution Flow and Configurations
+### 5.1.3 HDL TB/TC Execution Flow and Configurations

 It should be noted that there can be many test-benches and every test-bench can be called by many test-cases.